 - (1) Includes 1,796 Common Units held by Neher Square One Partners which are convertible into a like number of shares.
 Does not include 24,918 7.00% Cumulative Convertible Preferred Units held by Dawn Neher or 3,656 7.00% Cumulative Convertible Preferred Units held by Neher Square One Partners that may be converted on or after August 27, 2004 into either a like number of shares of 7.00% Cumulative Convertible Preferred Stock of Simon Property or, if the closing price of the shares exceeds \$37.00 on any three consecutive trading days prior to the conversion date, Common Units at a ratio of 0.75676 Common Units to one 7.00% Cumulative Convertible Preferred Unit.
-Also does not include 24,918 8.00% Cumulative Redeemable Preferred Units held by Dawn Neher or 3,656 8.00% Cumulative Redeemable Preferred Units held by Neher Square One Partners that may be converted on or after August 27, 2004 into a like number of shares of 8.00% Cumulative Redeemable Preferred Units held by Neher Square One Partners that may be converted on or after August 27, 2004 into a like number of shares of 8.00% Cumulative Redeemable Preferred Units held by Neher Square One Partners that may be converted on or after August 27, 2004 into a like number of shares of 8.00% Cumulative Redeemable Preferred Stock of Simon Property. - (2) Steven S. Fischman holds voting and dispositive power with respect to the shares owned by Fischman Northshore Partners. - (3) Does not include 62,295 7.00% Cumulative Convertible Preferred Units that may be converted as described in footnote (1) above.
-Also does not include 62,295 8.00% Cumulative Redeemable Preferred Units that may be converted as described in footnote (1) above.
+Also does not include 24,918 8.00% Cumulative Redeemable Preferred Units held by Dawn Neher or 3,656 8.00% Cumulative Redeemable Preferred Units held by Neher Square One Partners that may be converted on or after August 27, 2004 into a like number of shares of 8.00% Cumulative Redeemable Preferred Stock of Simon Property. - (2) Steven S. Fischman holds voting and dispositive power with respect to the shares owned by Fischman Northshore Partners.

-- (4) William A. Dedrick holds voting and dispositive power with respect to the shares owned by The William A. Dedrick Revocable Trust of 1992. - (5) Does not include 19,580 7.00% Cumulative Convertible Preferred Units that may be converted as described in footnote (1) above.
-Also does not include 19,580 8.00% Cumulative Redeemable Preferred Units that may be converted as described in footnote (1) above. - (6) Edward J. DeBartolo, Jr. holds voting and dispositive power with respect to the shares owned by The Estate of Edward J. DeBartolo and DeBartolo Funding, LLC.
-The selling stockholder may be considered a member of the DeBartolo family group, which consists of NID Corporation, directly or indirectly, the Estate of Edward J. DeBartolo, members of the DeBartolo family, including Edward J. DeBartolo, Jr. and M. Denise DeBartolo York, or trusts established for the benefit of members of the DeBartolo family or partnerships in which the foregoing persons hold partnership interests.
-Two of our thirteen directors, M. Denise DeBartolo York and Fredrick W. Petri, have been elected by this group as holders of the outstanding shares of Class C common stock. - (7) Includes the following securities owned by other members of the DeBartolo family group: 33,052 shares of common stock; 19,631,986 Common Units; 12,000 shares of common stock issuable upon exercise of stock options that are exercisable; and 4,000 shares of Class C common stock. - (8) Includes the following securities owned by other members of the DeBartolo family group: 33,052 shares of common stock; 21,019,328 Common Units; 12,000 shares of common stock issuable upon exercise of stock options that are exercisable; and 4,000 shares of Class C common stock. - Less than 1.0%
+- Does not include 62,295 7.00% Cumulative Convertible Preferred Units that may be converted as described in footnote (1) above.
+Also does not include 62,295 8.00% Cumulative Redeemable Preferred Units that may be converted as described in footnote (1) above. - (4) William A. Dedrick holds voting and dispositive power with respect to the shares owned by The William A. Dedrick Revocable Trust of 1992. - (5) Does not include 19,580 7.00% Cumulative Convertible Preferred Units that may be converted as described in footnote (1) above.
+Also does not include 19,580 8.00% Cumulative Redeemable Preferred Units that may be converted as described in footnote (1) above. - (6) Edward J. DeBartolo, Jr. holds voting and dispositive power with respect to the shares owned by DeBartolo Funding Associates and DeBartolo Funding, LLC.
+The selling stockholder may be considered a member of the DeBartolo family group, which consists of NID Corporation, directly or indirectly, members of the DeBartolo family, including Edward J. DeBartolo, Jr. and M. Denise DeBartolo York, or trusts established for the benefit of members of the DeBartolo family or partnerships in which the foregoing persons hold partnership interests.
+Two of our thirteen directors, M. Denise DeBartolo York and Fredrick W. Petri, have been elected by this group as holders of the outstanding shares of Class C common stock. - (7) Includes the following securities owned by other members of the DeBartolo family group: 33,052 shares of common stock; 19,631,986 Common Units; 12,000 shares of common stock issuable upon exercise of stock options that are exercisable; and 4,000 shares of Class C common stock. - [8] Includes the following securities owned by other members of the DeBartolo family group: 33,052 shares of common stock; 21,019,328 Common Units; 12,000 shares of common stock issuable upon exercise of stock options that are exercisable; and 4,000 shares of Class C common stock. - (9) Includes 5,510 Common Units which are convertible into a like number of shares. - (10) Includes 38,000 shares held by the endowment fund of the college that are held in separate accounts and managed by a third party. - Less than 1.0%